yuliagrishina/yuliagrishina.github.io/index.md

 ## News

+* Our paper "Paraphrase Mining Under Divergence Constraints for Improving SLU Model Testing Coverage" was accepted for the presentation at the Applied Research Track @ <a href="https://uobevents.eventsair.com/cmspreview/cikm2023/">CIKM 2023</a> (32% acceptance rate).
-* I will be giving a talk "NLU research and practical challenges in building large-scale conversational assistants" at the Technical University of Darmstadt on 07/03/2023.
+* In July 2023, I gave a talk "NLU research and practical challenges in building large-scale conversational assistants" at <a href="https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp">UKP Lab</a>, Department of Computer Science @ Technical University of Darmstadt.
 * I am serving as an Area Chair for <a href="https://2023.eacl.org/">EACL 2023</a>.
-* In October 2022, I was a keynote speaker at <a href="https://www.re-work.co/">RE:WORK Deep Learning Summit</a> in Berlin, where I gave a talk on the science behind Alexa AI.
+* In October 2022, I was a keynote speaker at <a href="https://www.re-work.co/">RE:WORK Deep Learning Summit</a> in Berlin, where I gave a talk "Deep learning for Language Technology: The science behind digital assistants".

 I have been reviewing for NLP conferences ACL, NAACL, EMNLP, COLING, and many co-located workshops, as well as journals Knowledge and Information Systems, Natural Language Engineering, Language Resources and Evaluation.

 ## Publications

+### 2023
+* **Paraphrase Mining Under Divergence Constraints for Improving SLU Model Testing Coverage.**<br>
+Yulia Grishina, Enrico Piovano, Bei Chen, Melanie Bradford.<br>
+CIKM 2023 (Applied Research Track), Birmingham, UK.
+October 2023 (To Appear).<br>

 ### 2022
 * **Local-to-global learning for iterative training of production SLU models on new features.**<br>